co-libri-org/BibHelioTech/README.md

 * install GROBID python client under ../
 * Follow install instruction on: https://github.com/kermitt2/grobid_client_python

+## Docker alternative

+build it first

+    cp .env-dist .env
+    $(EDITOR) .env    # to set you own UID and GID from `id -u` `id -g` docker-compose build

+then run from your directory

+    docker-compose run --rm bibheliotech python MAIN.py
+    # or
+    docker-compose run --rm bibheliotech bash

+this docker container is linked with the current directory, that means

+* you can change python code without rebuild
+* and you can populate ./DATA/ and run MAIN.py on your own datas.

 ## User guide
 Put Heliophysics articles in pdf format under BibHelio_Tech/DATA/Papers.